soxhub/pr_sig_check/README.md

           GITHUB_TOKEN: ${{ github.token }}
 ```

 Please note that orgcheck can only confirm **public** members at this time.
+Additionally, there's an option `notifyonly: yes`
+that can be set in the with to make it so that the check just comments on pulls and doesn't fail builds.